Best Neighborhoods to Trick-or-Treat on Halloween in NYC

 Halloween Trick-or-Treating on the Lower East Side

-One of our favorite NYC sweet shops, Economy Candy, located on the Lower East Side, hands out free treats to costumed kids after school and promises "gobs of candy and chocolate to all trick-or-treaters in costume from 2:30pm-5:30pm."
+One of our favorite NYC sweet shops, Economy Candy, located on the Lower East Side, hands out free treats to costumed kids after school and promises "gobs of candy and chocolate to all trick-or-treaters in costume."
 In past years, it's handed out 1,000 pounds of candy and hopes to eclipse that number this year!
 Pretty much any candy store, chocolate store, or bakery is a good bet on October 31, even though it's not necessarily an authentic door-to-door experience (but this is the city, after all).

 Trick or treat in NYC Greenwich Village